emdete/Qubes-InterVMFS/README.md

 Create a directory.

-Run usr/bin/QubesInterVMFS.py with that directory name as first argument.
+Run usr/bin/QubesInterVMFS.py with the targetvm as first and that directory name as second argument.

 The home directory of the target vm should be readonly accessible in the directory.